akropolisio/rust-kaon/README.md

 Rust can be installed using your package manager of choice or [rustup.rs](https://rustup.rs).
 The former way is considered more secure since it typically doesn't involve trust in the CA system.
 But you should be aware that the version of Rust shipped by your distribution might be out of date.
-Generally this isn't a problem for `rust-bitcoin` since we support much older versions than the current stable one (see MSRV section).
+Generally this isn't a problem for `rust-kaon` since we support much older versions than the current stable one (see MSRV section).

 ## Building